zimolzak/birthday-party/list.md

 - Some kind of **loop gizmo** for music.
-The idea is, I record one instrument bit, the machine plays it through a speaker, and then I play something along on a different instument.
+The idea is, I record one instrument bit, the machine plays it through a speaker, and then I play something along on a different instrument.
 Maybe what's called a "looper pedal" but I'm not sure.
 Got to be self-contained and as simple as possible (if I have to break out my laptop each time and connect it, I will never use it).
 Maybe speaker included?
 Should be